decisionpatterns/backpipe/README.md

       </div>
     </div>

 but illustrates two incongruities between code and output.
-The First is the aforemention reversal of order between code and output.
-This makes it hard to debug the generated HTML.
+The First is a reversal of order between code and output.
+This makes debugging code or the generated HTML.
 The second problems is that code indentation no longer illustrate the nested structure of the output.
 In fact, writing cleaner *shiny* code was the motivation for the creation of the package.
 Using the backpipe operator the same code can be written as: